TOXIC-FREE PHILLY PARKS!

 Airborne herbicides and gene-altered pollen threatens wild plants, non-GMO crops, and organic certification of farms.
 Pesticide toxins (including neonicotinoid insecticide GMO seed treatment coatings) have destroyed soil fertility, caused widespread water pollution, genetic deformity of amphibians and fish, and massive colony collapse of pollinators (bees, butterflies, and birds).

-In 2016, Phila City Council passed unanimously a resolution calling on the federal government to label genetically engineered food.
+In 2016, Philadelphia City Council passed unanimously a resolution calling on the federal government to label genetically engineered food.
 The resolution was introduced by Councilwoman Blondell Reynolds-Brown.

 Organic farming yields greater quantities and more nutrient-dense (and flavorful!) food.
 For now, the USDA organic standards still prohibit any genetic engineering in certified organic fresh or processed products.